 2. Ruins of Empuries

 Another impressive archaeological site just outside of Barcelona.
 Located about 1,5 hour by car.
-The Greeks settled here beginning during the sixth Century before Christ, and later the Romans selected the place for their settlement.
+The Greeks settled here beginning during the sixth century before Christ, and later the Romans selected the place for their settlement.
 The ruins and museum open from 10:00-18:00 and during the main season, from the 1st of June to the 30th of September until 20:00.

-3. Colonia guell
+3. Colonia Guell

-Gaudí’s best kept secret and a world heritage site by Unesco.
+Gaudí’s best-kept secret and a world heritage site by Unesco.
 Colònia Güell is a must-see in Catalonia.
 Discover the recently renovated buildings built by Antoni Gaudí at only a 40-minute train ride away.

 This beautiful medieval city is only a 40-minute train ride away.
 The city of Girona’s history traces back more than 2000 years.
 It won’t take you long to fall in love with the medieval architecture and history of Girona.
-The main sights of the city include of the Cathedral, the old fortifications and Sant Feliu.
+The main sights of the city include the Cathedral, the old fortifications, and Sant Feliu.
 The 3 rivers that run through the city gives a true European vibe.
 Trains leave every 20 minutes from Passeig de Gràcia and to Girona.

-Dating back to the 8th century, Catalonia has gone to so much and had so many stories within these ruins and sights.
-Exploring just these 5 sights, will give you a lot of different timelines of Catalan history.
-Combined with great ambiance of the towns, beaches and incredible nature, surely it will be worth a visit.
+Dating back to the 8th century, Catalonia has gone to so much and had so many stories within these ruins and historical sights.
+Exploring just these 5 sights will give you a lot of different timelines of Catalan history.
+Combined with the great ambiance of the towns, beaches and incredible nature, surely it will be worth a visit.
 If you are planning to visit Barcelona during Easter Weekend, be sure to read our latest article!